Navigation: Administration > Database Administration >

 •Paragraph fields are indexed by default

-Indexing and reindexing databases is important for keeping your database updated with current review information, free of unnecessary and obsolete files, and efficient for processing full-text searches.
-Indexing large datasets is time consuming, but is a standard process and part of database maintenance.
+Indexing and reindexing databases is integral in keeping your database updated with current review information, free of unnecessary and obsolete files, and processing efficiently for full-text searches by the review team.
+Indexing large datasets is time consuming, but is a standard process and part of your database maintenance schedule.

-•Avoid indexing serial and Bates numbers (these are unique value fields)
+•Avoid indexing serial and Bates numbers (unique value fields)

 •Punctuation needs to be set only once and only pertains to indexed fields